raspberrychris/cutemosesbaskets/content/_index.md

 #### Product Description

-wicker solid wheelssuitable frames in natural wood from birth to 9 months approxbeautiful bed september certificate oko tex cotton cloth and draping holderbedding are made from 100 in september 100 polyester filling
+- Natural wicker design
+- Solid wooden chassis with wheels
+- Suitable from birth to 9 months approximately
+- Beautiful bedding set with drape and drape holder
+- Bedding set are made 100% cotton

 #### Our Rating For This Product